Porto Torres: Public transport

 Porto Torres is part of the metropolitan network of north Sardinia (Italian "Rete metropolitana del nord Sardegna").
 Due to this, the city is well-connected with nearly all towns via intercity autobus provided by ARST.
 Local rides are managed by the local public transport agency (A.t.p.
 Sassari).

 Education

 School

 The town has many state secondary schools and several state primary schools within it.
-In the urban area there is also a music school named in memory of the Italian songwriter Fabrizio de Andrè.
+In the urban area there is also a music school named in memory of the Italian songwriter Fabrizio De André.

 Being near the city of Sassari and thanks to the intercity lines managed by ARST, travel to the University of Sassari is very easy.

 Libraries

 The "Antonio Pigliaru" public library is the only one in the town.